Please read the following Terms and Conditions, which relate to information regarding the general use of CDEP.

 We have no control over the contents or functionality of those sites and accept no responsibility for any loss or damages that may arise from your use of them.
 We are not responsible for any website outside the CDEP website, and the use of such websites will be subject to relevant terms and conditions and privacy policies.

 You may not provide a link which suggests a form of association, approval or endorsement on our part, unless we have expressly agreed to this in writing.
 We reserve the right to withdraw any linking permission upon notice to you or by amending these terms and conditions.

-Please note: If you are using one of the popular "offline browsers" that allow you to download content from a site and read it later, please be aware that subject to ensuring that this amounts to only a small proportion of content, strictly for your personal, non-commercial use, or where this amounts to "fair dealing", we impose one restriction on their use.
+Please note: If you are using an "offline browsers" that allows you to download content from a site and read it later, please be aware that subject to ensuring that this amounts to only a small proportion of content, strictly for your personal, non-commercial use, or where this amounts to "fair dealing", we impose one restriction on their use.
 In order for us to provide reliable, continuous and timely access, we ask that you configure your offline browser to not request more than one page per 60 seconds.

 a) General disclaimers

 Description or reference to a product or publication does not imply endorsement of that product or publication unless it is owned by CDEP and in which case, it is subject to the disclaimers limitations of liability herein and within any licence or other agreement with you - the latter of which shall prevail in the event of a conflict.
 To the fullest extent permitted by law, the material and information displayed on our website are provided “as is” without any guarantees, conditions or warranties as to accuracy.